The Graph Cut Kernel for Ranked Data: Ordered partitions and submodular functions

 Any piecewise linear convex function may be represented as the support function $f(w) = \max_{s \in K} \langle w, s \rangle$ of a certain polytope~$K$~\citep{rockafellar97}.
 For the \lova extension of a submodular function, there is an explicit description of $K$, known as the {\em base polytope}, which we now describe.

 {\bf Definition 2.1} {\it Base polytope.} Let $s(B) = \sum_{i \in B} s_i$, where $s_i$ is the \ith~element of $s \in \R^n$.
 The base polytope

-is included in the affine hyperplane $s(\mcm{V}) = F(\mcm{V})$, and it is traditionally represented by the projection onto that hyperplane (see \myfig{base_left} and \subref{fig:base_right}).
+is included in the affine hyperplane $s(\mcm{V}) = F(\mcm{V})$.
+All the adjacent faces of the hyperplane in \myfig{base_left} may be used to get a ranking in \myfig{base_right}.
 A key result in submodular analysis \citep{fujishige2005submodular} is that the \lova extension is the support function of base polytope $B(F)$, i.e., for any $w \in \R^n$, we have